Raju6302/Todo-list-react/README.md

 # React TodoList

--> This is a very simple todo list application written using React.js
+-> This is a very simple todo list application built by using React.js

 <h3>How to run it</h3>